taylarogers/100-days-of-code/README.md

 ## Day 16
 NPM is such a valuable resource and I am so glad that I spent the day learning all about it.
 Today I just looked into what NPM was and how it is beneficial.
 I also started messing around with installing some of the packages that NPM offers.
 It was very interesting to learn how this all works and I know all the packages will come in very handy in upcoming projects.

+## Day 17
+Today I did some coding challenges on Hacker Earth.
+I wanted to refresh my Java knowledge a bit so I'm trying to do a couple challenges to make sure my brain isn't completely forgetting the language.
+Nothing to report on - I think I got through 3 today which I am happy with.